Scott-Tian1/Scott-Tian1/README.md

 - 😎i like to escape jail
 - 🐥i like ducks
 - 🐒i have hair
-- 🗿eric is not a simp
+- 🗿eric is a simp
 - 🥚egg

 <!---